jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (a) have regard to the Minister's reasons for making a direction in relation to the matter; and (b) consider any information provided to it by the EPA under section 149G; and (c) act in accordance with subsection (2), (3), (4), (5), (6), or (7), as the case may be.
-(2) If considering a matter that is an application for a resource consent, the court must apply sections 104 to 112 and 138A as if it were a consent authority.
+(2) If considering a matter that is an application for a resource consent, the court must apply sections 104 to 104D and 105 to 112 and 138A as if it were a consent authority.
-(3) If considering a matter that is an application for a change to or cancellation of the conditions of a resource consent, the court must apply sections 104 to 112 as if—
+(3) If considering a matter that is an application for a change to or cancellation of the conditions of a resource consent, the court must apply sections 104 to 104D and 105 to 112 as if—
   (a) it were a consent authority and the application were an application for resource consent for a discretionary activity; and
   (b) every reference to a resource consent and to the effects of the activity were a reference to the change or cancellation of a condition and the effects of the change or cancellation, respectively.
 (4) If considering a matter that is a notice of requirement for a designation or to alter a designation, the court—